Byte4bit/worldline/README.md

 # Worldline Payment

-Lib for conect and worldline
+Lib for connect and worldline

 <details><summary>onPaymentMethodCreate</summary>
 It is the function for create payment method